The Study Behind

 the Mission

-We are exploring the use of electromagnetic (EM) energy as a direct treatment for Borrelia burgdorferi, the bacteria that causes Lyme disease.
-While lab-based (in vitro) studies have shown that EM energy can effectively target bacteria, it has not yet been used in human patients for this purpose.
-Recent laboratory research also suggests that EM treatments may help break down bacterial biofilm, which is often linked to persistent Lyme symptoms.
+We are developing the use of electromagnetic (EM) energy as a direct treatment for Borrelia burgdorferi, the bacteria that causes Lyme disease.
+While lab-based (in vitro) studies have shown that electromagnetic energy can effectively target bacteria, until now it has not been used in human patients for this purpose.
+Recent research demonstrates that electromagnetic treatments may not only help break down bacterial biofilm, but can also have a direct lethal effect on bacteria itself.

 Lyme Treatment Research